ferdinandfrank/vue-forms/docs/index.md

 #### Properties:
 This component inherits all of the shared properties listed above as well as the following:

-- **value**: The predefined value of the checkbox.
+- **value**: The predefined value of the checkbox that gets submitted when the checkbox is checked.
 Overrides the mixin's prop.
+    - type: Boolean,Number,String
+    - default: true

+- **checked**: States if the checkbox is initially checked.
+If checked this input will submit the component's `value` prop, otherwise `false` will be submitted.
-    - type: Boolean,Number
+    - type: Boolean
     - default: false

 ### FormSwitch